microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/assemble.md

 ![A line of headers with tape](/static/hardware/raspberry-pi/cardboard-control-panel/headerstaped.jpg)

-* Bundle the wires using a zip tie or tape to secure them.
+* Bundle the wires using a zip tie or tape to secure them together.

 ![A bundle of wires secured by a zip tie](/static/hardware/raspberry-pi/cardboard-control-panel/ziptiecables.jpg)